W4G1/multithreading/README.md

 #### Option B: Manual Management (Bun / Standard JS)

-If you are using **Bun** (which currently has transpilation issues with `using` logic in some versions) or prefer standard JavaScript syntax, you must manually release the lock using `drop()`.
+If you are using **Bun** (which doesn't natively supports `using` but uses a transpiler which is incompatible with this library) or prefer standard JavaScript syntax, you must manually release the lock using `drop()`.
 Always use a `try...finally` block to ensure the lock is released even if an error occurs.

 ```typescript
 import { spawn, move, Mutex, SharedArrayBuffer } from "multithreading";